zulip/zulip/docs/testing/testing-with-node.md

 ## Creating new test modules

-The test runner (`index.js`) automatically runs all .js files in the `web/tests` directory, so you can simply start editing a file in that directory to create a new test.
+The test runner (`index.cjs`) automatically runs all .test.cjs files in the `web/tests` directory, so you can simply start editing a file in that directory to create a new test.